Skip to main content

 A diet high in processed foods and sugar creates a state of chronic inflammation, which is like static that disrupts cellular communication throughout the body, including the brain.
 Conversely, a diet rich in whole foods, healthy fats, and phytonutrients actively reduces this inflammatory static.

 Exercise, in its own right, triggers the release of powerful neuroprotective molecules and improves blood flow to the brain, ensuring the hormonal signals being sent have clear pathways to their destination.
-These lifestyle inputs create a biological context where the benefits of hormonal therapy can be fully realized, leading to a synergistic improvement in and overall well-being.
+These lifestyle inputs create a biological context where the benefits of hormonal therapy can be fully realized, leading to a synergistic improvement in brain health and overall well-being.

 Intermediate